Published Jun 10, 2024 · Updated Feb 26, 2026

 Where does this leave computer science programmes?

 The signal from student comments is consistent: workload needs active programme-level design, not tacit accumulation.
-Programmes that publish coherent assessment calendars, budget student effort transparently and maintain predictable communications create the headroom for independent learning and reduce stress.
-Doing this well complements wider improvements students ask for in assessment clarity and the delivery of teaching.
+Programmes that publish coherent assessment calendars, budget student effort transparently, and maintain predictable communications create headroom for independent learning and reduce stress.
+Done well, this complements wider improvements students ask for in assessment clarity and the delivery of teaching.

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces workload sentiment alongside assessment, delivery and support themes for computer science, enabling you to:
+Student Voice Analytics surfaces workload sentiment alongside assessment, teaching delivery, and support themes for computer science so you can: